2. Summary of material accounting policies:

 For the purpose of subsequent measurement, financial assets in the nature of debt instruments are classified as follows:

-Amortised cost - Financial assets that are held within a business model whose objective is to hold the asset in order to collect contractual cash (lows that are solely payments of principal and interest are subsequently measured at amortised cost less impairments, if any.
+Amortised cost - Financial assets that are held within a business model whose objective is to hold the asset in order to collect contractual cash flows that are solely payments of principal and interest are subsequently measured at amortised cost less impairments, if any.
 Interest income calculated using effective interest rate (EIR) method and impairment loss, if any are recognised in the statement of profit and loss.

-Fair value through other comprehensive income (FVOCI) - Financial assets that are held within a business model whose objective is achieved by both holding the asset in order to collect contractual cash flows that are solely payments of principal and interest and by selling the financial assets, are subsequently measured at fair value through other
+Fair value through other comprehensive income (FVOCI) - Financial assets that are held within a business model whose objective is achieved by both holding the asset in order to collect contractual cash flows that are solely payments of principal and interest and by selling the financial assets, are subsequently measured at fair value through other comprehensive income.
+Changes in fair value are recognized in the other comprehensive income (OCI) and on de-recognition, cumulative gain or loss previously recognised in OCI is reclassified to the statement of profit and loss.
+Interest income calculated using EIR method and impairment loss, if any are recognised in the statement of profit and loss.

 Fair value through profit or loss (FVTPL) - A financial asset which is not classified in any of the above categories are subsequently measured at fair valued through profit or loss.
 Changes in fair value and income on these assets are recognised in the statement of profit and loss.